Mental Fog in Lisbon

 The timeline varies depending on which mechanisms are dominant.
 Neuroinflammatory patterns that have been building over months or years may require a longer engagement than neuromodulatory imbalances that respond more rapidly to targeted intervention.
 The encouraging evidence from neuroimaging research is that network connectivity patterns, prefrontal function, and synaptic efficiency all retain the capacity for meaningful restoration even after prolonged periods of cognitive fog.

-Take the First Step Toward Mental Fog
+Take the First Step Beyond Mental Fog

 The Strategy Call is a focused conversation with Dr. Ceruto that maps the specific neural mechanisms driving your concerns and determines the right path forward.
-The Strategy Call carries a $250 fee.

 Book a Strategy Call